emmyliano/AIDA-website/README.md

 ## License
 This project is open-source and available under the **MIT License**.

-**FaceTech** is more than just an academic project—it's a powerful, flexible foundation for innovative applications.
+**AIDA** is more than just an academic project—it's a powerful, flexible foundation for innovative applications.
 Dive in, explore, and make it your own!